eirinidonti/ECE-NTUA/Introductory Lab of Electr and Telecom/README.md

-# Introductory Lab of Electr and Telecom 2020-2021
+# Introductory Lab of Electronic and Telecommunications 2020-2021
-> Lab for **Introductory Lab of Electr and Telecom** Course
+> Lab for **Introductory Lab of Electronic and Telecommunications** Course